 Impact

-The vulnerability is an improper neutralization of user input during web page generation, allowing an attacker to inject crafted strings that break out of a JavaScript context.
-This cross‑site scripting flaw can enable attackers to inject and execute arbitrary JavaScript in the context of legitimate users, potentially leading to session hijacking, credential theft, or defacement of the application.
-The weakness is a classic example of CWE‑79, where input is not correctly sanitized before being rendered into a web page.
+The vulnerability is an improper neutralization of user input during web page generation.
+It allows attackers to inject crafted strings that break out of a JavaScript context, enabling the execution of arbitrary JavaScript within a victim’s browser.
+This can lead to session hijacking, credential theft, or defacement of the application.
+The weakness corresponds to CWE‑79, where input is not correctly sanitized before incorporation into a web page.

 Affected Systems